The Ultimate New Puppy Owner’s Checklist

 Health check – £40–£60

-Expect to spend £100–£200 for the first few visits (London may be higher).
+Expect to spend up to around £100 for the visit (London prices may be higher).

 Always call ahead for prices, avoid unnecessary add-ons, and aim for early-morning appointments when the clinic is clean and quiet.